 PHOENIX — Phoenix City Council members voted unanimously Tuesday night to make significant changes to the Phoenix Police Department and how it operates.

-The policy meeting comes a couple of months after the Department of Justice released a 126-page report citing serious issues within the department.
+The policy meeting comes a few months after the Department of Justice released a 126-page report citing serious issues within the department.

 The report claims officers have used excessive force and deadly force unnecessarily while policing and have a failing internal investigative system.
 It also documents discrimination against minorities, disabled people, and the homeless population.